brettkromkamp/topic-db/README.rst

 the `ISO/IEC 13250 Topic Maps`_ data model standard.

 TopicDB is intended to be used by other Python applications and does not provide its own user interface to the API.
-`Contextualise`_, currently in active development, will provide a complete web-based front-end user interface for TopicDB.
+`Contextualise`_, currently in active development, will provide a complete web-based user interface for TopicDB.

 Why?
 ----